Places to visit in Leeds: The top 10 history and nature sights

 Housing the national collection of arms and armoury, this spacious (and free) museum is a must-see.
-The Royal Armouries is particularly good for older children studying history and the world wars, and is perfect for a rainy day.
+The Royal Armouries is a particularly good place to visit in Leeds for older children studying history and the world wars, and is perfect for a rainy day.
 Look out for live shows demonstrating how some of the weapons were used.
 There’s jousting on some days too (weather permitting).
 For younger children, there is the ‘Jester’s Yard’ play area for under-10s to dress up and do crafts (this activity costs an extra £2.50).
 The museum has a bistro and coffee shop but you can also bring your own food and eat it in the picnic area on the fourth floor.

 Kirkstall Abbey & Abbey House Museum